ecmwf-training/c3s-training-submodule-sat-obs-hydro-cryo/intro.md

 ### Soil moisture anomaly analysis

-In this tutorial we will download C3S Satellite Soil Moisture data from the [Copernicus Climate Data Store (CDS)](https://doi.org/10.24381/cds.d7782f18), read data stacks in python using [xarray](https://xarray.pydata.org/) and perform simple analyses of soil moisture anomalies over selected study areas.
+In this tutorial we will download C3S satellite soil moisture data from the [Copernicus Climate Data Store (CDS)](https://doi.org/10.24381/cds.d7782f18), read data stacks in python using [xarray](https://xarray.pydata.org/) and perform simple analyses of soil moisture anomalies over selected study areas.

 The tutorial consists of the following main steps: